 Consider the suffering of others.
 It makes sense for one to eliminate it, because it is suffering.
 Take one’s own suffering, for instance: it is the same.
 And it makes sense for one to bring about the happiness of others: since other sentient beings are indeed sentient beings.
 Take one’s own body, for instance: bringing about its happiness is the same.
 (331)

-We can unpack this terse debate-courtyard style commentary using Prajñākaramati’s commentary on the same verse:
+We can clarify this terse debate-courtyard style commentary using Prajñākaramati’s commentary, quoted by rGyal tshab, on the same verse:

 Even though the suffering of others does not harm my body, it is still my suffering.
 “Why is that?,” one might ask.
 One might think that, since one cherishes oneself, this is not possible.
 But here is the reason.
 At bottom, the nature of suffering is to be unbearable.
 This is what it means.
 Therefore, one should want to alleviate it.